Introducing Vesto and its Technology

 The History of Vesto:

-With Chris as Chief Executive Ofﬁcer (CEO), Vesto’s other co-founders include his twin brother, Travis McGregor, Chief Business Officer (CBO), who brings over 25 years of experience in senior sales, marketing, and business and product development roles, and co-founded with Chris, several of his previous start-ups.
-Co-founder and Chief Strategy Officer (CSO), Wolfgang Decker, brings 30 years of experience as a consultant and business executive in Germany and the European Union assisting multiple businesses through high tech and digital transformation, novel digital business models, and product and service go-to-market strategies.
-Co-founder and Chief Marketing Officer (CMO), Carsten Bartsch, brings 20 years of experience as Managing Partner of an international consulting firm based in Germany specializing in marketing, strategy, business modeling, B2B industries, and digital transformation projects.
-Both Wolfgang and Carsten are Professors at Hochschule der Bayerischen Wirtschaft (HDBW), a business administration and engineering university in Munich, Germany.
-Co-founder and Chief Experience Officer (CXO), Jeff Lund, brings 13 years of experience as a web developer and manager of coding and digital media production for multiple companies, including two of Chris and Travis’s other start-ups.
-Head of Product, Erin Dobratz, brings 4 years of experience as COO of a social commerce startup and 9 years of experience as product manager at CBS Interactive and CNET Networks, including managing the team who initially developed CNET’s iOS app for iPhones and iPads.
-She brings great team working skills as evidenced by her having won multiple medals on the Stanford University and U.S. Synchronized Swimming Teams, including an Olympic Bronze.
-The Vesto team has quickly grown to include 30 individuals by the time of this writing, including managers, coders, sales and other staffing personnel, and an additional 10 key advisors, each bringing an impressive range of successful backgrounds and skills.
-To learn more about Vesto’s team, visit www.vesto.io/about-us.
+With Chris as Chief Executive Ofﬁcer (CEO), Vesto’s other co-founders include his twin brother, Travis McGregor, who brings over 25 years of experience in senior sales, marketing, and business and product development roles, and co-founded with Chris, several of his previous start-ups.
+Co-founder Wolfgang Decker brings over 30 years of experience as a consultant and business executive in Germany and the European Union assisting multiple businesses through high tech and digital transformation, novel digital business models, and product and service go-to-market strategies.
+Wolfgang is also a Professor at Hochschule der Bayerischen Wirtschaft (HDBW), a business administration and engineering university in Munich, Germany.
+Co-founder Jeff Lund, brings over 13 years of experience as a web developer and manager of coding and digital media production for multiple companies, including two of Chris and Travis’s other start-ups.
+And finally, Head of Operations of the start-up, Erin Dobratz, brings 4 years of experience as COO of a social commerce startup and 9 years of experience as product manager at CBS Interactive and CNET Networks, including managing the team who initially developed CNET’s iOS app for iPhones and iPads.
+She also brings great teamwork skills as evidenced by having won multiple medals on the Stanford University and U.S. Synchronized Swimming Teams, including an Olympic Bronze.

-The Vesto team was determined to build a full-service cryptocurrency platform that would usher in a new era for ﬁnance, banking and commerce, making participation in the evolving cryptocurrency ecosystem safe, user-friendly and easily available to everyone from multinational corporations to local businesses and individuals.
-This overarching goal led to the establishment of Vesto’s 6 underlying principles shown in the chart below.
+The Vesto team was determined to build a full-service blockchain-enabled transaction platform that would usher in a new era for ﬁnance, banking and commerce, making participation in the evolving digital asset ecosystem safe, user-friendly, and easily available to everyone from multinational corporations to local businesses and their end-users.
+This overarching goal led to the establishment of Vesto’s 6 guiding principles, shown in the chart below.

 VESTO’S GUIDING PRINCIPLES

-- Easy to Use: All client and user interfaces to be easy to use, intuitive, and customizable to meet clients’ needs, with all assets safe and secure.
+- Easy to Use: All customer and user interfaces to be easy to use, intuitive, and customizable to meet customers’ unique needs, with all assets kept safe and secure.

-- Always On-Chain: All transactions done on-chain, preserving an immutable record to assure accuracy and transparency.
+- Always On-Chain: All transactions done on-chain, assuring transparency and accuracy, and preserving an immutable record of Vesto exchanges involving customers’ assets.

-- Own Our Own Core Code: Develop, own and control our own root source code and related technology, assuring our unique value and our ﬂexibility in responding to clients and changing market needs.
+- Own Our Own Core Code: Develop, own and control our own root source code and related technology, assuring our unique value and our ﬂexibility in responding to customers’, partners’ and the marketplaces’ changing needs.

-- Provide End-to-End Solution: Provide a complete, integrated platform of services and functions through one sign-on, including best-of-breed partner protocols, and white labeling and customization options.
+- Provide End-to-End Solution: Provide a comprehensive, integrated, and trustworthy platform of services and functions through one secure sign-on, including best-of-breed partner protocols, all with white-labeling and customization options.

-- Support Regulatory Compliance: Include support for our clients’ compliance with KYC, KYB, AML, KYT, on-chain records and reports.
+- Support Regulatory Compliance: Support customers’ regulatory compliance with KYC, KYB and AML verification, and on-chain records and reports.

 Vesto Cloud Services comprises the second tier of the Vesto architecture.
-All of Vesto’s software services reside in an AWS container which allows for easy and rapid deployment of unique instances of Vesto’s services for each of Vesto’s clients.
-This layer contains component applications services, including security, monitoring, and reporting services which are fully integrated with their counterparts in the Vesto Protocol to provide robust enterprise grade services.
-The Vesto Cloud Services houses design templates, APIs and SDK tools which enable clients to quickly integrate with Vesto’s services through Vesto Client, and to modify and white label Vesto’s crypto services to be an extension of clients’ own digital services architecture.
+All of Vesto’s software services reside in an Amazon Web Services (AWS) container which allows for easy and rapid deployment of unique instances of Vesto’s services for each of Vesto’s customers.
+This layer contains component applications services, including security, monitoring, and reporting services which are fully integrated with their counterparts in the Vesto Protocol to provide robust, enterprise grade services.
+The Vesto Cloud Services houses design templates, APIs and SDK tools which enable customers to quickly integrate with Vesto’s services through the Vesto Client, and to modify and white-label Vesto’s crypto services as an extension of the customers' own digital services architecture.

 The third tier of the Vesto architecture is the Vesto Client.
-The key guiding design principle is for the user experience when carrying out a transaction to be as simple as sending an email.
-Vesto provides mobile applications for both iOS and Android devices, which are available through each respective platform’s marketplace.
-In addition, Vesto has created a web services client interface that is accessible through any common web browser.
-The primary component of the Vesto Client is the vWallet, providing an intuitive, up to the minute view of a customer’s assets on deposit, as well as yield status and information on all transactions executed through the Vesto Protocol.
+The key guiding design principle for the user experience is founded on ensuring each transaction is as simple as sending an email.
+Vesto provides white label mobile applications for both iOS and Android devices.
+In addition, Vesto has created a web services customer interface that is accessible through any common web browser.
+The primary component of the Vesto Client is the VWallet.
+Vesto’s user interface (UI) provides an intuitive, up-to-the-minute view of a customer’s and their end-users’ assets on deposit in their respective VWallets, as well as yield status and information on all their transactions executed through the Vesto Protocol.

 Within this core architecture reside the many smart contract modules that constitute Vesto’s proprietary core code.
-They manage and integrate the other layered components comprising Vesto’s platform, including the protocols of Vesto’s best-of-breed partners, as well as the integrated elements of Vesto’s clients representing a range of industry verticals and use cases.
-Vesto’s clients’ applications and use cases can be visualized as sitting on top of our core architecture and integrated with the platform through Vesto Client and Vesto Cloud Services.
-Vesto’s partners and their protocols provide support for, and are integrated into, the platform through Vesto Protocol.
-The three tiers of Vesto’s architecture are described in detail below, including how they integrate in Vesto’s Service Architecture.
+They manage and integrate the other layered components comprising Vesto’s platform, including the protocols of Vesto’s best-of-breed partners, as well as the integrated elements of Vesto’s customers who represent a range of industry verticals and use cases.
+Vesto’s customers’ applications and use cases can be visualized as sitting on top of our core architecture and integrated with the platform through the Vesto Client and Vesto Cloud Services.
+Vesto’s partners and their protocols provide support for, and are integrated into, the platform through the Vesto Protocol.
+The three tiers of Vesto’s architecture are described in detail below, including how they integrate into Vesto’s Service Architecture.

 Vesto’s Architectural Components